-Instructional librarians use lecture and group learning spaces at the library, visit campus classrooms, and participate in hybrid and online learning to teach research skills at all levels.
+Instructional librarians use learning spaces at the library, visit campus classrooms, and participate in hybrid and online learning to teach research skills at all levels.
 We provide basic orientations, subject specific lessons, and graduate-level research skills.

 - Schedule a session tied to an assignment or provide a hands-on task for them to do as part of the instruction time.
 Sharing this with us beforehand is important.
 We can also help craft activities and offer input on research assignments.

 - Be with the class.
 Questions always arise about the assignment.

 - Resources/interfaces are always changing, and sessions are highly customized.
 Students benefit from library sessions throughout their college careers.

 - Consider scheduling more than one session in a semester to allow information to be presented in smaller segments and provide students extended work time in the library.

 Subject librarians create self-service research assistance by organizing resources specific to a discipline.
 Best bets offer starting places in a discipline, advice to locate subject specific library books and ebooks, and contact information to the subject librarian.

 Additionally, research guides can offer broad advice on citation managers or specific types of material such as dissertations and theses, DVDs, or data sets/statistics.
 There are also course guides that are made to directly support student success for specific assignments, such as MGMT 408: Human Resource Management Issues.
 Contact us if you would like to locate a helpful research guide, offer feedback on an existing one, or collaborate to make a new one.